5.11. privacyIDEA Appliance¶

 privacyIDEA offers an appliance tool to manage your token administrators, RADIUS clients and also setup MySQL master-master replication.
 It can be found in a Github repository 1.

 This tool is supposed to run on Ubuntu 16.04 LTS or 18.04 LTS.
-You can find a ready install ISO at another Github reposity 2.
+You can find a ready install ISO at another Github repository 2.

 The ready made Ubuntu package for the appliance tool is only available with a Service Level Agreement from the company NetKnights 3.